Programm Swiss IGF 2023, hybrid

 Session 6: Digital Currency, Digital Identity, and the Metaverse

-Digital currencies, electronic identities as well as extended existences in the metaverse are closely intertwined concepts that increasingly extend the usual physical modes of behaviour into the virtual sphere.
-But new technologies are shifting social balances.
-Focusing on digital currencies, this session looks at the risks and opportunities of this coming transformation, emphasising the technical implementation as well as the legal aspects of it.
+Digital currencies, electronic identities and extended existences in the metaverse are closely interlinked concepts that increasingly extend the usual physical modes of behaviour into the virtual sphere.
+But they change existing structures.
+The adaptation of new technologies is inevitably accompanied by a negotiation of shifted social balances.
+What about the historically fought-for preservation of privacy?
+What legal issues arise in spaces of collapsed jurisdictions?
+This session will explore the risks and opportunities of this coming transformation, with an emphasis on the issues between privacy and legal compliance, such as money laundering prevention.

-Input: Christian Grothoff (Bern University of Applied Sciences), Anita Lamprecht (Liquid Legal Institute e.V.)Coordination: David M. Sommer (Zühlke)14:45-15:00
+Input: Christian Grothoff (Bern University of Applied Sciences), Anita Lamprecht (Liquid Legal Institute e.V.)Coordination: David M. Sommer (Zühlke engineering)14:45-15:00

 Break